 QAGOMA is an approved borrowing institution under the Australian Government’s Protection of Cultural Objects on Loan Scheme.
 Information about the scheme and the Commonwealth Protection of Cultural Objects on Loan Act 2013 can be found on the Commonwealth Ministry for the Arts website.

-QAGOMA conducts due diligence research into the provenance of works of art to be borrowed for exhibition and works acquired into our collection.
+QAGOMA conducts due diligence research into the provenance of international works of art to be borrowed for exhibition and works acquired into our Collection.
 For further information, see:

 Upcoming and current loans: